 Women appear to be four times more likely to have chronic abdominal wall pain than men.
 The peak incidence is between the ages of 30 to 50 years, although cases have been reported in children and the elderly.

 While many conditions can cause chronic pain in the abdomen (eg, radicular pain radiating from T7 to T12 lesions [such as are caused by Herpes zoster infection] or referred pain from abdominal or thoracic sources), the term "chronic abdominal wall pain" usually refers to anterior cutaneous nerve entrapment syndrome (ACNES), one of the most common causes of this condition.
 The following discussion will focus on this condition, while the other causes are discussed separately.
-(See "Differential diagnosis of abdominal pain in adults".)
+(See "Causes of abdominal pain in adults".)

 - Thompson C, Goodman R, Rowe WA, et al. Abdominal wall syndrome: A costly diagnosis of exclusion (abstract).
 Gastroenterology 2001; 120:A637.